plone/plone.recipe.zope2zeoserver/README.txt

 authentication-realm
   The authentication realm.
 Defaults to 'ZEO'

+pack-days
+  Specify of days for the zeopack script to retain of history.
+Defaults to one day.

+pack-user
+  If the ZEO server uses authentication, this is the username used by the zeopack script to connect to the ZEO server.

+pack-password
+  If the ZEO server uses authentication, this is the password used by the zeopack script to connect to the ZEO server.

 zeo-conf-additional
   Give additional lines to zeo.conf.
 Make sure you indent any lines after the one with the parameter.